Laid Off at 60: What to Do Next

 You’re in the prime of your life, just a handful of years from retirement.
 So what do you do if your employer gives you a pink slip and sends you on your way?

-It happened to Robert (his name has been changed for privacy), now 62, about a year and a half ago.
+It happened to Robert (his name has been changed for privacy), when he was about 60.
 “I thought, ‘I am not ready in any way to be without a job,’” he says.
 “I was too young to be retired, I wasn’t ready to be retired, and I had to start looking for something else.
 And it became apparent pretty quickly that another job wasn’t going to come along in a hurry.”

 The hunt for a new job at 60 can be daunting.
 After all, your age and experience may mean you'd come with a fairly expensive price tag, making you a less attractive candidate to some employers than applicants in their 20s or 30s.
 Many employers don't leap to hire people in their 60s.